AGhariebiyan/to-the-root-backend/frontend/README.md

 See the file backend/scripts/content-to-algolia.js to setup an Algolia index.
 After that, set the values in the .env in the frontend as well.

 Then, everything should work immediately after a frontend server reset.

+If it does not work, check the following:

+- Do you see your articles in the index in Algolia?
+If not, retry the script content-to-algolia.js.
+- Did you setup searchable attributes in Algolia for your index yet?
+This is necessary for it to work.
+- Are the environment variables in frontend/.env the same as in Algolia?